wultra/sike-java/docs/Readme.md

 Obtaining BigInteger representations of x coordinates of phi(Qx) and phi(Rx) is analogous to phi(Px).

-You can import private keys from their byte array representation:
+Import private keys from their byte array representation:

 ```java
 SikeParam sikeParam = new SikeParamP434(ImplementationType.OPTIMIZED);